DanielBremont/hispn.github.io/_posts/libros/2020-04-30-mal_samaritano.md

 # Can financial prudence go too far?
 # Should we turn our backs on corrupt and un-democratic contries?
 # Are some cultures incapable of economic development?

+Anti-Corn Law campaigners we're also an act of 'free trade imperialism'.
+Friedrich List talked about 'kicking away the ladder'.
+Alexander Hamilton (The Man Who Made Modern USA).